foureyedraven/react-skeleton/README.md

 # react skeleton
-easy-start for a new react project.
+super basic react project built from scratch.

 pre-configured with helpful packages like
 * babel,